-Line 15: Rents, royalties, partnerships, S corporations, trusts, and estates
+Line 15: Rental real estate, royalties, partnerships, S corporations, trusts, etc.

 Figure the total amount to enter on this line by adding

 - the net amount of income or loss, other than business income, you received from - real estate located in Illinois. - tangible personal property, to the extent it was used in Illinois.